Human brain: Development

 At the beginning of the third week of development, the embryonic ectoderm forms a thickened strip called the neural plate.
 By the fourth week of development the neural plate has widened to give a broad cephalic end, a less broad middle part and a narrow caudal end.
 These swellings are known as the primary brain vesicles and represent the beginnings of the forebrain (prosencephalon), midbrain (mesencephalon), and hindbrain (rhombencephalon).

+Strictly speaking, the brain develops as two separate organs that come to function as one.
+Within the early neuroectoderm, there are two distinct progenitor cells, one of which gives rise to the hindbrain, and the other gives rise to the forebrain and midbrain.
+This developmental pattern appears to have arisen in the hemichordates, and continued through evolution into humans.

 Neural crest cells (derived from the ectoderm) populate the lateral edges of the plate at the neural folds.
 In the fourth week—during the neurulation stage—the neural folds close to form the neural tube, bringing together the neural crest cells at the neural crest.
 The neural crest runs the length of the tube with cranial neural crest cells at the cephalic end and caudal neural crest cells at the tail.
 Cells detach from the crest and migrate in a craniocaudal (head to tail) wave inside the tube.
 Cells at the cephalic end give rise to the brain, and cells at the caudal end give rise to the spinal cord.

 The tube flexes as it grows, forming the crescent-shaped cerebral hemispheres at the head.
 The cerebral hemispheres first appear on day 32.